 If your audit conditions change from pre-registration to periodic, it is typical to start with a low unaudited certificate creation limit and increase it in stages as you gain experience and establish your compliance history.
-We usually expect you to complete at least 2 audits at different times before increasing your unaudited certificate creation limit.
+We usually expect you to complete at least 2 audits for the relevant accreditation at different times before increasing your unaudited certificate creation limit.
 The volume of certificates covered in your audits should be relative to the increase you are seeking.
 The audits must be completed successively, which allows an auditor to test recommendations from previous audits.
 This is so you can demonstrate your ability to maintain compliance and resolve issues at the specified limit before progressing to a higher limit.

-ACPs typically have around 4 increases in the unaudited certificate creation limit before reaching higher certificate creation limits (i.e. 200,000 ESCs or 2,000,000 PRCs).
+ACPs typically have around 4 increases in the unaudited certificate creation limit before reaching higher certificate creation limits (i.e. 200,000 ESCs, 2,000,000 PRCs for RDUE, 500,000 PRCs for SASC or 50,000 PRCs for HADR).
 ACPs also have the option of voluntary pre-registration audits as a way of managing certificate creation outside the pre-defined limits of the audit threshold.